This post to help you find the perfect Stocking Stuffers for Tween Boys was made possible by Old Spice, but all opinions are my own.

 Stocking stuffer ideas can be a challenge for tweens.
-When the kids are young I always had fun finding little toys and treats that would put a smile on their face and keep them entertained while I make my coffee on Christmas morning.
+When the kids are young I always had fun finding little toys and treats that would put a smile on their faces and keep them entertained while I make my coffee on Christmas morning.
 Our rule is stockings first while mommy gets coffee and then we start in on Santa’s pile.
 However, now that my oldest is a tween, finding stuff to fill that stocking with isn’t easy.

-After some searching I think I’ve come up with a stocking full of fun that will keep my tween as amused as my little ones.
+After some searching, I think I’ve come up with a stocking full of fun that will keep my tween as amused as my little ones.

 My Top Tween Stocking Stuffers

-Snacks and Candy; I’ve always put candy in the kid’s stockings but as my son has gotten older I have started putting different types of snacks in his stocking.
+I’ve always put candy in the kid’s stockings but as my son has gotten older I have started putting different types of snacks in his stocking.
 Such as mini jars of Nutella, cans of Pringles, and Slim Jims.

-Clothes; My son loves Under Armour (Like most boys his age) and these shirts roll up easily and it ends up being a really practical gift that he will enjoy.
+My son loves Under Armour (Like most boys his age) and these shirts roll up easily and it ends up being a really practical gift that he will enjoy.

 Best of all, Old Spice Styling Products are both affordable and easy to find.
 Ranging from just SRP: $6.99-7.99, they are at a perfect price point for stocking fillers.
-Plus, they can be found at Old Spice and in hair care aisles at mass retailers and drugstores nationwide, so they make great last minute gifts.
+Plus, they can be found at Old Spice and in hair care aisles at mass retailers and drugstores nationwide, so they make great last-minute gifts.

-Finally the last thing I make sure I stuff in his stocking is a piece of wrapping paper.
+Finally, the last thing I make sure I stuff in his stocking is a piece of wrapping paper.
 A few years ago I started wrapping gifts with different paper patterns and making the kids find a ball of their patterned paper in the toe of their stockings to see whose gifts were who’s.
 This has been such a fun tradition!